naparuba/tanuki-www/content/pages/intro/getting-started/services.md

 records:

 ```
-$ dig @127.0.0.1 -p 8600 web.service.consul SRV
+$ dig @127.0.0.1 -p 8600 web.service.XXX SRV
 ...

 ;; QUESTION SECTION:
-;web.service.consul.
+;web.service.XXX.
 IN	SRV

 ;; ANSWER SECTION:
-web.service.consul.
-0	IN	SRV	1 1 80 agent-one.node.dc1.consul.
+web.service.XXX.
+0	IN	SRV	1 1 80 agent-one.node.dc1.XXX.

 ;; ADDITIONAL SECTION:
-agent-one.node.dc1.consul.
+agent-one.node.dc1.XXX.
 0	IN	A	172.20.20.11
 ```

-The SRV record returned says that the web service is running on port 80 and exists on the node `agent-one.node.dc1.consul.`.
+The SRV record returned says that the web service is running on port 80 and exists on the node `agent-one.node.dc1.XXX.`.
 An additional section is returned by the DNS with the A record for that node.

 Finally, we can also use the DNS API to filter services by tags.
-The format for tag-based service queries is `TAG.NAME.service.consul`.
-In the example below, we ask Consul for all web services with the "rails" tag.
+The format for tag-based service queries is `TAG.NAME.service.XXX`.
+In the example below, we ask XXX for all web services with the "rails" tag.
 We get a response since we registered our service with that tag.

 ```
-$ dig @127.0.0.1 -p 8600 rails.web.service.consul
+$ dig @127.0.0.1 -p 8600 rails.web.service.XXX
 ...

 ;; QUESTION SECTION:
-;rails.web.service.consul.
+;rails.web.service.XXX.
 IN	A

 ;; ANSWER SECTION:
-rails.web.service.consul.
+rails.web.service.XXX.
 0	IN	A	172.20.20.11
 ```

 ### HTTP API